We run a number of different educational workshops which can be tailored to support the National Curriculum and specific teacher requirements.

 Below is a list of our current workshops:

-1.5 hour tour.
-Discover more about the animals that live on the farm including cows, pigs, goat, sheep and poultry.
+Discover more about the animals that live on the farm including cows, pigs, goats, sheep and poultry.
 This is an excellent opportunity for children to learn more about where their food comes from.
 We will discuss the origins of different food including meat, eggs, bread and vegetables.
 Includes an animal feeding session.

 Apple Tasting and Pressing

-Half day activity, best in the autumn when you can use the farms own apples.
-Learn about the varieties of apple on the farm, carry out an apple taste and use specialist equipment to mash and press them for the juice.
+Learn about the varieties of apple on the Farm, carry out an apple taste and use specialist equipment to mash and press them for the juice.
 Children are involved in the process from start to finish and it will be the best glass of apple juice they have ever had!
+This session is best in the autumn, when you can use the Farm’s own apples.

 Animals and their babies

-Late spring and summer.
 Pupils meet our young animals, learn new vocabulary and carry out a stamp collecting activity in our classroom.
+This workshop is best suited to the Spring and Summer terms as we’re expecting lots of lambs in March and goat kids in April 2017.

 Composting and Recycling